scrabbletank/farhome-rules/rulesdoc.md

 With those 3 things you have your first adventure and are ready to run your first game.
 Making your second adventure will be easier than your first, you already have the town after all.
 As your game progresses, so does the world you created, adding other towns and villages as you need them.
 Maybe this land is ruled by a king, or some fiendish villain is plotting against the players behind the scenes.

-As your players experience your world they'll eventually want to branch out.
+As your players experience your world they will eventually want to branch out.
 They may get access to spells making travel easier, want to seek out that dastardly villain, or just want to explore.
 Eventually you'll need a big world for them to explore, but all of that starts with a town, a dungeon, and an obstacle.

 # Playing The Game

 ### Rolling Dice

 Farhome uses a set of 6-sided dice to determine outcomes.
 There are 9 types of 6-sided dice, each with their own layout of successes or failures.
 With most dice rolls you roll a set of dice determined by your characters skills or abilities, adding challenge dice depending on the difficulty of the task.
 Rolling more successes than failures means your action succeeded.
-Sometimes your roll is contested by another characters roll.
+Sometimes your roll is contested by another character's roll.
 In these cases ties always go to the defender.

 Some dice have special symbols on them for Critical Successes and Critical Failures.
 These count as 2 successes and 2 failures respectively as well as adding or removing a critical.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
 Finally wound dice are used to determine damage, healing, or in some cases chance.